leo1025/ioseflcasas.com/README.md

 - Removed unneeded text next to contact icons
 - Re-centered nearly all objects on page.
 Hopefully is fully centered now!

-Thank you Justin Baltzar!
+Thank you Justin Baltazar!
 You were a great help!

 ### Beta Version 1.3